TETSUO: THE IRON MAN (1989)

 Country Of Origin: Japan

 If I can give a piece of free advice, please don’t start drinking heavily, smoke anything, or ingest any Psilocybin mushrooms.
 Because if you are planning to watch TETSUO: THE IRON MAN, you will thank me.
 This strange Japanese specimen of cyberpunk is what happens in a cinematic bukkake of Cronenberg and Lynch, coughed up into William Gibson’s Beijing.
 Suffice to say, this is one black and white ride that demands all your faculties and if your train of thought wanders off, consider your enjoyment of this piece derailed.
-And given the interesting film this is, it really does deserve your undivided attention (okay you can have breaks to make out, but it’s not like watching the TRON: LEGACY which is license to make out).
+And given the interesting film this is, it really does deserve your undivided attention (okay you can have breaks to make out, but it’s not like watching TRON: LEGACY, which is license to make out).

 But I digress.